 Recalling his up-close gorilla encounter in Uganda's Bwindi Impenetrable National Park, director Nick Joynes experiences a sensory overload.

-Travelling Naturalist leader, author and wildlife photographer Mike Read shares his love for European wildlife, and the incredible variety of species to be found there.
+Former Travelling Naturalist leader, author and wildlife photographer Mike Read shares his love for European wildlife, and the incredible variety of species to be found there.

 Travel Writer Sarah Marshall recently travelled with us to Mexico's Baja California to see the extraordinary wealth of wildlife that resides in and passes through this region.